TubHiger/Gowalla/README.md

 </ul>
 <p>First table displays trendsetters ranked by score, highest to lowest</p>
 <p>Second table displays trendsetters ranked by radius of influence, highest to lowest</p>

+<p>In the Gowalla Project, I worked on a technical data analysis task using the Stanford University dataset.
+I utilized Apache Spark and PySpark to handle and process the dataset efficiently.
+The project involved various technical aspects, including data cleaning, aggregation, and complex SQL queries to identify trendsetters based on their check-in behavior.

+I implemented a system for calculating trendsetter scores and estimated the radius of influence for each trendsetter.
+These calculations required using geographical distance metrics on latitude and longitude data.
+The entire process was performed in a distributed computing environment, which allowed for scalability and efficient handling of large datasets.

+The final output was presented as two tables, each containing user IDs, trendsetter scores, and radius of influence.
+One table ranked trendsetters by their scores, while the other ranked them by their radius of influence.

+Throughout the project, I leveraged my technical skills in data processing, SQL, and data analysis, showcasing the ability to derive meaningful insights from complex datasets.</p>